 Building your credit history from scratch can take between six months to two years, especially if you consider earning instant approval credit card offers as a sign that you've developed "good credit."
 Instead of just focusing on how high of a credit limit you can build, use this time to develop the kinds of habit that will really strengthen your personal credit score over the coming years.
 Follow these three steps to start your credit history on solid ground:1.
 Start with a secured credit card or a student credit card

 If you're over the age of 21 and enrolled in a degree program, many banks will ease their usual underwriting restrictions and issue you a student credit card with a relatively low credit limit.
 Because your credit score rises with the age of your oldest account, choose a no-annual-fee card that offers online banking and payment reminders.
 Keep the monthly balance on this card just above zero and make every minimum payment on time if you want to maximize the impact on your credit score.
-Capital One, Citi and Discover all offer excellent credit card deals for student borrowers.

 The banks that underwrite private-label credit cards often tolerate a little more risk, since cardholders can only run up balances at specific retailers.
 However, most credit-scoring algorithms don't distinguish between retail cards and universal cards.
 Again, keep your balance above zero to register your account as "active," but as low as possible to minimize your credit utilization ratio.3.
 Build a relationship with a local bank or credit union